PabloPardoGarcia/my-finances/README.md

 ### Test

 The project is tests with GitHub Actions.
-For the workflows to work on a forked repository you need to change the environment variable `DOCKER_REPOSITORY` withing the workflow configuration.
+For the workflows to work on a forked repository you need to change the docker image tags to point at your registry withing the workflow configuration.